umairkhan-10/mediaire_task/README.md

 Threading is being utilized to ensure that the system can run multiple operations concurrently.

-#### Black Formatter and isort

-Utilized black code formatter to better format the code as well and also optimized import via isort.
+#### Code Quality Tools

+- **Black**: Used for code formatting.
+- **isort**: Used for optimizing imports.
+-

 ## Potential Improvements

-- We should use critical credentials like MongoDB in some env file or probably AWS Secrets Manager to improve security.
+- Store sensitive credentials like MongoDB URI in some env file or probably AWS Secrets Manager.
-- We can introduce batch processing in both FrHUB and FrBRAIN to fetch and process data of scans and reports in batches instead of fetching single which increases our DB calls.
+- Implement batch processing in Fr-HUB and Fr-BRAIN for fetching/processing to reduce the number of database calls.
-- We should better implement Multi-Processing for FRBRAIN to create the reports in a much optimized way.
+- Implement Multi-Processing in FRBRAIN to create the reports in a much more optimized way.
-- Better approach can be implemented in case FrBRAIN server stops and reports are still in In Process so have to update those reports.
+- Handle the case, when FrBRAIN server stops and reports are stuck in 'In Process'.
-- CAn implement a retry mechanism for handling data/errors gracefully in network communication.
+- Implement a retry mechanism for handling network communication errors gracefully.
-- We can implement locking mechanism to avoid handling of same data or objects by multiple threads
+- Implement a locking mechanism to avoid handling of same data by multiple threads.
-- Can implement authentication/encryption for DB connections.
+- Can Implement authentication/encryption for DB connections.
-- Utilize better monitoring and logging tools like ELK, Prometheus, Grafana or Sentry etc.
+- Utilize monitoring and logging tools like ELK, Prometheus, Grafana or Sentry etc.
-- Better and more unit tests for the system
+- Better and more comprehensive unit test cases for the system.
-- We could introduce indexing in columns like scan_id, patient_id, report_generated etc.
+- Introduce indexing in columns like 'scan_id', 'patient_id', 'report_generated' etc.
 - I could use docker file but the scope and time of this task is limited so didn't use for this excercise.

-- Can also write more Unit Tests and can separate out each unit test cases as well.
+- By addressing these points, the system will become more robust, secure, and maintainable.